Mindful-Meerkats/mindful-meerkats-org/_pages/meeka.md

 permalink: https://www.mindful-meerkats.org/meeka/
 published: true
 ---
-We are currently working on an exciting game that will make you live happier.
+We are currently working on an exciting game that will empower you to live a happier life by showing you the daily choices that you have.

 Say hi to **Meeka**.

 That is a huge claim.
 We know.